RisingDuskFTW/unsw-course-recommendations/README.md

 COMP1521 is one of the next steps after COMP1511 and is an introduction to group projects and the software development life cycle.
 Becoming acclimated to group work is incredibly important for work after uni, so be prepared to put in a decent bit more time here than in COMP1511.
 When I took it, the coding language was Python, but it has since moved to JavaScript.
 Hayden is a fantastic lecturer though, so you will be in safe hands.

 The weekly schedule for COMP1531 follows the same lecture + TLB + Weekly Labs as COMP1511, minus the weekly tests.
 The exam is much the same, but without that scaling difficulty for the most part.
 However, in place of the two assignments, there is a group project for 4-5 students across the whole term.
 As of 22T3, you are only allowed to preference one person from your TLB class, so there is going to be variance in who your random teammates are.
 If they happen to be like-minded in their goals?
 Cool!
 The term will be a bit easier.
 But if they don't contribute as much as they should, the project can easily become a huge time sink for you.
 Keep that in mind with choosing your tutorial time.
 (A proven strategy has been to occupy over half of the tutorial with friends so you're more likely to get people you can work with.)

+### COMP2521 – Data Structures and Algorithms

+- Term Taken: 21T3
+- Lecturer in Term Taken: Ashesh Mahidadia
+- Other Lecturers: Others
+- Prerequisite: COMP1511
+- Difficulty: 🟠 Medium - Hard

+COMP2521 is one of the next steps after COMP1511 and is probably the most logical follow-up to the introductory course.
+It is taught using C, and content follows from linked lists at the end of COMP1511 with Abstract Data Types, Recursion, Trees, Graphs, Sorting and various other ADTs.
+Ashesh is a fine enough lecturer, but I spent most of the term watching Hayden Smith's recordings from 21T2.

+The weekly schedule for COMP2521 loosely follows the same lecture + TLB + Weekly Labs and Weekly Quiz as COMP1511, with changes to the assessables.
+The weekly labs are now longer, and mostly just one or two larger exercises.
+These require more thinking than the average Level 1 COMP course lab exercise.
+The weekly quizzes are now theory-based MCQs as opposed to the practical exercises in COMP1511.
+The exam is much the same, but without that scaling difficulty for the most part.
+Assignments are often more tedious and time-consuming though.
+You can't just read the spec and start coding; taking the time to plan out your program and tackle it step by step can help alleviate the difficulty the course brings.
+Despite the difficulty increase, I do recommend taking this course immediately after COMP1511, since it is the most logical follow-up, and also opens up so many elective options that it's hard to ignore.